 Ph.D., Operations Research, 1975, State University of New York at Buffalo.
 Network, circuit, and system design and analysis; integrated systems and process networks.

 M.S.I.E., Industrial Engineering, 1973, State University of New York at Buffalo.
 Human factors engineering and the design of human-machine systems.

 B.A., Psychology, 1970, State University of New York at Buffalo.
 Human learning, understanding, and communication; social sciences and philosophy.

-1989 to present.
+1989 to 2013.
 Organization change and management design Consultant and Facilitator with Associations, Businesses, Industry, and Service Organizations, and Federal, State, and Local Government Agencies.
 Workshop and seminar leader for In-house and Conference programs on change leadership, management, and accountability implementation.
 Author of change management books and professional and trade journal articles for practicing managers.
 Including:

 - 2002-2009: Columbus Dept. of Utilities – Develop communication requirements and agreements between groups; standard operating procedures, work flows, measures hierarchies, and internal communications to support work and asset management.
 Including Executive Team, Operations Managers (running 100-200-person sub-organizations) and Unit Managers, Supervisors, and Technical Specialists.

 - 1993-1995: Intel Corp. – With internal consultants, fabrication plants, and administrative offices, develop methods that support coordination within and between teams, departments, and divisions.

 - 1992-1994: Ohio State Research Foundation – Work with senior executives, managers, and staff to integrate objectives and streamline communications and accountabilities.